-The use of serology in malaria research has been limited due to the lack of standardized techniques, well-developed antigenic markers, and validation in various transmission scenarios.
-With the potential for malaria eradication in many endemic countries, a tool able to both identify pockets of residual transmission and certify the malaria free status (in elimination settings) is urgently needed.
-Here, we evaluated the antibody responses to 34 novel Plasmodium vivax antigens in participants from a longitudinal cohort implemented in a high transmission setting in Peru, and made comparisons to data from low to moderate transmission settings in Thailand and Brazil (11).
+The application of serology to malaria control and elimination programs has been hampered by the lack of standardized techniques, well-developed antigenic markers, and validation in various transmission scenarios.
+With the potential for malaria elimination in many endemic countries, a tool able to both identify pockets of residual transmission and certify the malaria free status (in elimination settings) is urgently needed.
+Here, we evaluated the antibody responses to 34 novel Plasmodium vivax antigens in participants from a longitudinal cohort implemented in a high transmission setting in Peru, and made comparisons to data from low to moderate transmission settings in Thailand and Brazil [11].

-In the three cohorts, individuals with blood-stage infections detected in the last 9 months had significantly higher antibody titers than those with older infections, however, the performance of SEM to classify recent exposure was lower in Peru than in Thailand and in Brazil.
-The effect of malaria transmission on antibody responses is still poorly understood (12), our data showed that antibody responses to serological markers of recent exposure can be influenced by the transmission intensity of the studied population.
-Whilst the geometric mean titer of most antibody responses were positively correlated with the cumulative PCR prevalence of each study site, the differences of antibody titers between positive PCR and negative PCR groups were highly significant in Thailand and Brazil but less pronounced in Peru, suggesting a slow decay of antibody responses in currently non-infected people in high transmission settings.
-This is also evidenced by the comparatively high antibody responses in Peruvians with an absence of blood-stage infections during one year of followup.
+In the three cohorts, individuals with blood-stage infections detected in the previous 9 months had significantly higher antibody titers than those with older infections; however, the performance of SEM to classify recent exposure was lower in Peru than in Thailand and in Brazil.
+The effect of malaria transmission on antibody responses is still poorly understood [12], our data showed that antibody responses to serological markers of recent exposure are influenced by the transmission intensity of the studied population.
+Whilst the geometric mean titer of most antibody responses was positively correlated with the cumulative PCR prevalence of each study site, the differences of antibody titers between positive PCR and negative PCR groups were highly significant in Thailand and Brazil but less pronounced in Peru, suggesting a slow decay of antibody responses in currently non-infected people in high transmission settings.
+This is also evidenced by the comparatively high antibody responses in Peruvians with an absence of blood-stage infections during one year of follow-up.
 Furthermore, our results supported the fact that the acquisition rate of antibody responses is faster in high transmission intensity sites, a phenomenon previously described.
-For example, King et al showed that the antibody responses repertoire to P. vivax and P. falciparum antigens was broader with corresponding higher antibody levels in subjects residing in high vs low transmission conditions (27).
-Anti-malaria antibodies are mostly short-lived (28), but their longevity is antigen specific (29) and may vary according to the background immunity and transmission intensity of the studied population (30).
-In the cases of Merozoite Surface Protein-1 (PvMSP1) of P. vivax antibody responses can last upto 30 years in sites where there have been sufficient past level of exposure (31).
-The antibody longevity is maintained by memory B cells that upon re-exposure rapidly proliferate and differentiate into antibody secretory cells, which greatly boosting antibody levels (32).
-In settings of low transmission, P. vivax infections appear to induce long-lasting B memory but with corresponding relatively short-lived antibody responses (9, 10).
+For example, King et al. showed that the antibody response repertoire to P. vivax and P. falciparum antigens was broader with corresponding higher antibody levels in subjects residing in high vs low transmission conditions [27].
+Anti-malaria antibodies are mostly short-lived [28], but their longevity is antigen specific [29] and may vary according to the background immunity and transmission intensity of the studied population [30, 31].
+In the cases of P. vivax Merozoite Surface Protein-1 (PvMSP1), antibody responses can last up-to 30 years in sites where there has been sufficient levels of past exposure [32].
+The antibody longevity is maintained by memory B cells that upon re-exposure rapidly proliferate and differentiate into antibody secretory cells, greatly boosting antibody levels [33].
+In settings of low transmission, P. vivax infections appear to induce long-lasting B cell memory but with corresponding relatively short-lived antibody responses [9, 10], although long-lived antibody responses have also been reported [19].
 In high transmission settings both memory and antibody responses appear to be long-lived.
-A plausible explanation of the high antibody levels in the Peruvian cohort is that frequent new infections and relapses would boost the antibody response baseline in the Peruvian population and that would result in a slow decay of these responses (33).
+A plausible explanation of the high antibody levels in the Peruvian cohort is that frequent new infections and relapses would boost the antibody response baseline in the Peruvian population and that would result in a slow decay of these responses [34].
 In light of these broad associations between transmission intensity and natural acquisition of immunity, we thus hypothesize that the differential performance of SEMs in the three study sites are likely due to the differences in malaria transmission intensity.
 In Thailand and Brazil, where the prevalence is low, it is likely that the immune repertoire is smaller and antibody responses are more short-lived.
-In Peru, the high antibody titers in the cohort individuals suggests a consistently high exposure to P. vivax, which is expected to elicit a broad repertoire of long-life antibodies.
+In Peru, the high antibody titers in the cohort individuals suggests a consistently high exposure to P. vivax, which is expected to elicit a broad repertoire of long-lived antibodies.